weaversa/cryptol-course/labs/Language/Basics.md

 0x6
 ```

-Cryptol can even pattern match on sequence concatenation, for example:
+Cryptol can even pattern match on sequence concatenation; for example:

 ```cryptol
 firstThreeBits : {n} [3 + n]-> [3]